-Shamal Az-Zour Al-Oula Power and Water Company KSC (Public) (the "Company") is a Kuwaiti shareholding company incorporated on 19 August 2013, under trade license No. 349479 registered at the Ministry of Commerce and Industry on 23 October 2013.
+Shamal Az-Zour Al-Oula Power and Water Company K.S.C.
+(Public) (the "Company") is a Kuwaiti shareholding company incorporated on 19 August 2013, under trade license No. 349479 registered at the Ministry of Commerce and Industry on 23 October 2013 and whose shares are listed on Boursa Kuwait.

-The registered office of the Company is at 6th Floor, Mazaya Tower 2, Khalid Ibn Al Waleed Street, Block 3, Kuwait City, Kuwait.
+The registered office of the Company is 6th Floor, Mazaya Tower 2, Khalid Ibn Al Waleed Street, Block 3, Kuwait City, Kuwait.